 The Chancellor is the chief executive officer of the District and administrative agent of the Board of Trustees and, as such, is the District's only employee reporting directly to the Board.
 The Chancellor is accountable for the operation of the District and for providing policy recommendations to the Board.
-Further definition of the Chancellor's responsibilities is provided in the following section on the Role of Administrators and further referred to in BP 2430 Delegated Authority to Chancellor.
+Further definition of the Chancellor's responsibilities is provided in the following section on the Role of Administrators and further referred to in Board Policy 2430 Delegation ofed Authority to Chancellor.